MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/feature-management/feature-management-overview.md

 ## New features are optional for 12 months

-When a new feature is installed, and isn't a critical feature, it will be optional for a 12 months period.
-This allows you and your organisation to plan ahead for when to uptake a feature and have it tested against your daily operations.
-You can read more in the One Version release note: https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/fin-ops/get-started/one-version#what-about-new-features
+When a new non-critical feature is installed, it will be optional for a 12-month period.
+This allows you and your organization time to plan ahead for when to uptake a feature and have it tested against your daily operations.
+For more information, see [One Version service updates FAQ](https://docs.microsoft.com/dynamics365/fin-ops-core/fin-ops/get-started/one-version#what-about-new-features).

 ## Using Feature management to turn on ISV features or custom features